 As soon as you can, write down everything that you remember about the accident in detail.
 Write only what you remember, without the benefit of outside descriptions and influence.

 Never assume that you’ll be able to remember it all.
 Your case could be open for several months, and your memory will fade.
 This will make you a less believable witness.

 Even if you think you are uninjured, seek out a full medical evaluation as soon as possible.

 No matter how minimal your injuries may seem, ensure that you seek out medical attention right away.
 In some cases, you may have minor symptoms, but may learn that your injuries are more severe than you thought.
 Prompt medical attention will ensure that your injuries don’t grow worse over time and will also be important in proving your case, later.

 Avoid speaking to the insurance companies of the other drivers.
 Do not give a recorded or signed statement or offer any details if and when they contact you.
 Politely explain that you are not prepared to offer a statement without first speaking to your attorney.

-Seek out a free consultation with a Fayette County, GA auto accident attorney right away, keeping in mind that you need to work within the statute of limitations for your claim.
+Seek out a free consultation with a Fayette County, GA car wreck lawyer right away, keeping in mind that you need to work within the statute of limitations for your claim.
 The longer you wait to contact an attorney, the more difficult your case will be.

 If you stick to these guidelines, you should have a much easier experience with your case, and you will be better prepared to seek out the compensation that you deserve.
 Always avoid making statements and taking actions that may prevent you from reaching a successful settlement or verdict.
-Contact a Fayetteville car wreck attorney to ensure that your rights are protected from the start.
+Contact a Fayette County car wreck lawyer to ensure that your rights are protected from the start.